Genie Francis Outrage: Daytime Actors Speak Out In Support Of ‘General Hospital’ Actress

 Since the announcement was made that Genie Francis was dropped to recurring status, other daytime actors have spoken out in support of her.
 Robin Strasser tweeted about the importance of Laura on General Hospital.
 Her sentiments were echoed by many.
 Strasser played Dorian Lord on the now-defunct ABC soap, One Life to Live.
 Women of daytime have a tendency to stick together, and this was just more proof of that.
 Also, William deVry tweeted his support for Francis as well.
 That was a rather bold move considering he was in contract negotiations for quite some time with the show.
 General Hospital had to rewrite his storyline when they finally agreed to a deal.

-It is unclear whether or not the fan effort is in vain or if General Hospital will actually take their feelings into consideration.
+It is unclear whether or not the fan effort is in vain, or if General Hospital will actually take their feelings into consideration.
 Genie Francis was once the most well-known daytime actress.
 She was half of the Luke and Laura super couple.
 They dominated the early ’80s in daytime, and now, Luke (Anthony Geary) has retired from acting and Francis has been demoted.
 Sending her away during a storyline that could have catapulted her back into the limelight is sad for fans, especially those who have watched her over the last few decades.
 Genie is General Hospital, at least according to the trends on Twitter.